Inflation worries knock stocks lower again; bond yields rise

 Rising inflation makes stocks seem more expensive, particularly high-value tech stocks that trade on the potential for their future profits in coming years.
 Apple, Microsoft, Facebook and Amazon were all down nearly 2% or more.

 Energy prices continued to climb following the shutdown of a major gas pipeline on the East Coast earlier in the week, and there are now reports of gasoline hoarding happening in places like North Carolina.
-Crude oil prices rose 1.1% and wholesale gasoline rose 1.1%.
+The price of U.S. crude oil rose 1.6% and wholesale gasoline rose 1.3%.
 The higher prices are helping energy companies make gains as the rest of the market slips.
-Exxon Mobil rose 2.3% and Chevron rose 1.9%
+Exxon Mobil rose 1.7% and Chevron rose 1.6%

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.